jcchurch13/Mechaduino-Firmware/README.md

 ![image](images/header.PNG)

 Here are some preliminary instructions on how to get your Mechaduino up and running.
-We will continue to improve this documentation in the coming weeks...this rough overview is just to point anyone who is curious in the right direction!
+We're almost ready to release a manual explaining the Mechaduino hardware & firmware.
+Stay tuned!

 ![image](images/example1.gif)